gitGNU/gnu_paradis/README.md

-paradis [from: PARallell And DIStributed computing network]
+paradis [from: PARallel And DIStributed computing network]

 paradis is a service which uses plug-ins for its primary